SABS-R3/software-engineering-day1/_episodes/04-ide-vscode.md

 ~~~
 {: .output}

-So here, we're doing a very similar thing to what PyCharm was doing when running our script: we give the command line the Python interpreter to run (which will use the one in the environment we created) and our script, which resides in the local directory.
+So here, we're doing a very similar thing to what VSCode was doing when running our script: we give the command line the Python interpreter to run (which will use the one in the environment we created in this case) and our script, which resides in the local directory.

 ## Python Control Flow

 Let's look at how we can influence control flow within a Python script using loops and conditionals.
-We'll use PyCharm to write a new script.
+We'll use VSCode to write a new script.

-Create a new script, as we did before, by right-clicking the `code` directory in the PyCharm navigator on the left, and selecting `New` > `Python File`.
-Let's call this script `vowels.py`.
+Create a new script by selecting `File` and selecting `New File`, and save the script as`vowels.py` using `File` -> `Save As...`.

 ### Loops

+Type the following into our new `vowels.py` file:

 ~~~
 vowels = "aeiou"